Volume Two

 "O-Okay!"

-It was a certainty that he couldn't maintain his former physique through acceptance and waiting duties alone.
-Ilya wondered whether or not she should create some sort of opportunity for the staff members to get some exercise, him included.
+There was no way he could maintain his former physique on reception and standby duty alone.
+Ilya wondered whether she should create some sort of opportunity for the staff — him included — to get some exercise.

-While thinking about such an irrelevant thing, she left the office and headed toward the guild members who'd gathered in the dining hall
+While thinking about such trivialities, she left the office and headed toward the guild members who had gathered in the dining hall.

 "Thank you for gathering despite the urgent summons."

-"Ya can stop it with the politeness, just hurry up anGEH—"
+"Ya can drop the politeness, just hurry up anGEH—"

-As soon as a man raised his voice in anger, he got pummeled by those around him before even finishing his sentence.
-Feeling sorry for the person who must be new to the town, Ilya prayed for his happiness in the next life and decided to ignore it ever happening for the sake of time.
+The moment a man raised his voice in anger, he got pummeled by those around him before he could even finish his sentence.
+Feeling sorry for the man — who must have been new to town — Ilya prayed for his happiness in the next life and decided to pretend it had never happened, for the sake of time.

-Distributing simplified sketches of the stadium, she explained their strategy.
+Distributing simplified sketches of the arena, she explained their strategy.

 "First, your top priority is joining up with Lunévraus."